After Years Of Abuse By Priests, #NunsToo Are Speaking Out

 Last fall, the International Union Superiors General, the organization that represents the world's female Catholic religious orders, urged sisters to defy a "culture of silence and secrecy" and speak out.

-In India, a nun has reported to police a bishop for raping her more than a dozen times.
+In India, a nun has reported a bishop to police, accusing him of raping her more than a dozen times.
 He's out on bail, awaiting trial.
 In Chile, the Vatican is investigating a small order of nuns after a national TV channel revealed some sisters had been kicked out after reporting sexual abuse by priests.

-An investigation by the Associated Press last summer found the Vatican had not punished offenders for abuse of nuns in Europe, Asia, Africa and Latin America.
+An investigation by The Associated Press last summer found the Vatican had not punished offenders for abuse of nuns in Europe, Asia, Africa and Latin America.

-"I think the movement of MeToo has absolutely an influence on the fact that the abuse of nuns comes into the press and on the public forum," says Karlijn Demasure, a Belgian expert on sexual abuse of minors and vulnerable adults who teaches at the Pontifical Gregorian University in Rome.
+"I think the movement of #MeToo has absolutely an influence on the fact that the abuse of nuns comes into the press and on the public forum," says Karlijn Demasure, a Belgian expert on sexual abuse of minors and vulnerable adults who teaches at the Pontifical Gregorian University in Rome.

 There's no data on the issue, she says, but anecdotal evidence indicates rape of nuns happens not just in the developing world.
 Media attention, says Demasure, is helping shed light on a longstanding taboo.

 "It's the first time that it is accepted in the public forum that adult women can be victims of men," she says.
-"And this is very important because before you had [society] blaming the victim," and seeing the woman as the one "who was seducing."
+"And this is very important because before you had [society] blaming the victim" and seeing the woman as the one "who was seducing."

-Sister Bernardine Pemii, from Ghana and working as a teacher in Nigeria, recently completed a course at the Pontifical Gregorian University on protection of children and vulnerable adults.
+Sister Bernardine Pemii from Nigeria, who works as a teacher in Ghana, recently completed a course at the Pontifical Gregorian University on protection of children and vulnerable adults.
 On her return home, she says she'll focus on abuse of women.

 "I am going to empower the nuns," says Pemii.
-"I want to give them a forum to talk about it. if such a thing has happened to them, they should let us know.
+"I want to give them a forum to talk about it.
+If such a thing has happened to them, they should let us know.
 I would guarantee them that their voices will be heard."

 "I don't want to be dependent on church leaders again"